kkms-14/Modern_Gent_Trendsetter/README.md

 * HUANG Huangmei 1155142720
 * Li Ze 1155157157
 * WANG Yutao 1155157060
+## Overview
+This website is an online mall.
+It is based on Django framework in python and Jinja2 for frontend.
+We have implemented user registration, user login, product search, product details, add shopping cart, product payment and so on.
+At the same time admin users can add and delete products, change order information and so on.
+We imitated Jingdong Mall to design the website page, so as to improve the user's shopping experience.
 ## Branch
 * develop
 ## Requirement
+* python 3.8.1
 * pip install Django==1.11.11
 * pip install django-redis==4.11.0
 * pip install django-haystack==2.8.1